HTTP-RPC/Lima/README.md

 Although the two examples produce identical results, the first version is much more concise and easier to read.

 ## LMLayoutView
 `LMLayoutView` is the base class for all layout views in Lima.
-Among other things, it provides the following initializer, which is used to define the view's layout margins:
+Among other things, it provides the following initializer, which is used to establish the view's layout margins:

 ```swift
 public convenience init(margin: CGFloat?,